GenomicsAotearoa/shell-for-bioinformatics/workshop_material/4_inspectmanipluate.md

 ## Extract summary information with `wc`

-`wc` command which stands for "word count" can counts the number of **words, lines**, and **characters** in a file. (take a not on the order)
+The "wc" in the `wc` command which stands for "word count" - this command can count the numbers of **words, lines**, and **characters** in a file (take a note on the order).

 ```bash
 $ wc Mus_musculus.GRCm38.75_chr1.bed

   81226  243678 1698545 Mus_musculus.GRCm38.75_chr1.bed
 ```
-Often, we only need to call the number of lines which can be done by using `-l` flag .i.e.
-It can be used as a sanity check at times to make sure an output which should carry the same number of lines as per input OR a certain file format depends on another format without loosing overall data structure wasn't corrupted or over/under manipulated.
+Often, we only need to list the number of lines, which can be done by using the `-l` flag.
+It can be used as a sanity check - for example, to make sure an output has the same number of lines as the input, OR to check that a certain file format which depends on another format without losing overall data structure wasn't corrupted or over/under manipulated.

 >>**Question** - count the number of lines in *Mus_musculus.GRCm38.75_chr1.bed* and *Mus_musculus.GRCm38.75_chr1.gtf* .
 Anything out of the ordinary ?